ietf-wg-cellar/matroska-specification/notes.md

 When playing back a track using the TrackTimecodeScale, if the track is being played by itself, there is no need to scale it.
 From the above example, when playing the Video with the NTSC Audio, neither are scaled.
 However, when playing back the Video with the PAL Audio, the timecodes from the PAL Audio track are scaled using the TrackTimecodeScale, resulting in the video playing back in synch with the audio.

 It would be possible for a player to also adjust the audio's samplerate at the same time as adjusting the timecodes if you wanted to play the two audio streams synchronously.
 It would also be possible to adjust the video to match the audio's speed.
-However, for playback, the only thing that should be counted on is the selected track(s) timecodes being adjusted if they need to be scaled.
+However, for playback, the selected track(s) timecodes SHOULD be adjusted if they need to be scaled.

 While the above example deals specifically with audio tracks, this element can be used to align video, audio, subtitles, or any other type of track contained in a Matroska file.